-The Student Ambassador program is an exciting opportunity for exemplary students to aid in promoting Clovis Community College to prospective students and community members.
+The Student Ambassador program is a new and exciting opportunity for exemplary students to aid in promoting Clovis Community College to prospective students and community members.
 The Student Ambassadors will fill an important role within the college to help build our image in our community.
 Ambassadors will develop interpersonal and leadership skills and make important networking contacts.
 To qualify for membership, you must be a full-time student and be able to commit to the Student Ambassador program for one calendar year.
 In addition, you must have completed at least 12 credit hours with a minimum GPA of 3.0.
 Ambassadors will be student employees and will be required to participate in the following activities:

-- Attend weekly meetings
+- Attend mandatory meetings every Friday

 - Complete training sessions each semester

 - Conduct campus tours

 - Participate in community events

 - Work at the Information Desk